rzinak/oblivion/README.md

 - `@OblivionPostShutdown` - Executes a method after the container shuts down.

+- `@OblivionPrimary` - Marks a default interface's implementation to be injected.

+- `@OblivionQualifier` - Explicitly indicate an interface's implementation to be injected.

 ### Quick Start

 *Note that this is not 100% the way I expect Oblivion to be used in the future, it's still in a very early development stage and implementation in external apps is very limited.*